ezackr/TrattoUtil/README.md

 # Data

+This repository contains scripts in `preprocess.py` to re-format the original Oracles Dataset from the Tratto project to use a format that is more conducive to the CodeLLaMa model.

-The `oracles-dataset` from the Tratto project is pre-processed to have the form:
+The original `oracles-dataset` from the Tratto project processed to have the new format:

 ```
 /**